Noroff-FEU-Assignments/project-exam-1-kribac12/README.md

 ## Description

-- My motivation for this project was learning more about how to use the Wordpress REST API and JavaScript
+- My motivation for this project was learning more about how to use the Wordpress REST API and JavaScript.
-- I chose to build this project because I have a passion for reading on want to help others get this passion as well
+- I chose to build this project because I have a passion for reading on want to help others get this passion as well.
-- Hopefully, the project will make it easier for readers to know which books they should read next
+- Hopefully, the project will make it easier for readers to know which books they should read next.
-- I learned how to use the Wordpress REST API with projects, and how a blog should be organized, and more JS
+- I learned how to use the Wordpress REST API with projects, and how a blog should be organized, and more JS.

 ### Planned changes

-- Adding search function
+- Adding search function.
-- Adding possibility of commenting on posts
+- Adding possibility of commenting on posts.

 ## Built With